-The Company also is a Defendant in a consolidated action brought derivatively on behalf of the Company by two shareholders of the Company.
-One action was first filed in the United States District Court for the District of Minnesota, and then voluntarily dismissed and re-filed in the Court of Chancery for the State of Delaware ("Delaware Chancery Court").
-The second action was filed in Delaware Chancery Court.
-The two actions have since been consolidated by the Delaware Chancery Court under the caption In re Tile Shop Holdings, Inc. Stockholder Derivative Litigation.
-On July 31, 2015, the plaintiff-shareholders filed their Verified Consolidated Stockholder Derivative Complaint ("complaint").
-The complaint names as defendants six members of the Company's Board of Directors, and a former employee of the Company.
-The complaint tracks many of the same factual allegations as have been made in the above-described federal securities class action.
-It alleges that the defendant-directors breached their fiduciary duties by failing to adopt adequate internal controls for the Company, by approving false and misleading statements issued by the Company, by causing the Company to violate generally accepted accounting principles and SEC regulations, by engaging in or approving alleged insider trading, and by permitting the Company's primary product to contain illegal amounts of lead.
-The complaint also alleges claims for insider trading and unjust enrichment.
-The complaint seeks damages, disgorgement, an award of attorneys' fees and other expenses, and an order compelling changes to the Company's corporate governance and internal procedures.
-On November 2, 2015, defendants filed a motion to dismiss the derivative action, or in the alternative, to stay it pending resolution of the Beaver County Employees' Retirement Fund action described above.
-Subsequently, the parties entered into a stipulation, and the Court entered an Order, staying the derivative action until resolution of the Beaver County Employees' Retirement Fund action
+The Company also is a Defendant in three actions brought derivatively on behalf of the Company by three shareholders in the Court of Chancery for the State of Delaware ("Delaware Chancery Court").
+Two of the actions were filed in 2015 and then consolidated (the "Consolidated Actions").
+On July 31, 2015, the plaintiff-shareholders in the Consolidated Actions filed a consolidated complaint.
+The consolidated complaint names as defendants four current members of the Company's Board of Directors, two of its former Directors, and a former employee of the Company.
+The third action (the "Third Action") was filed on or about September 28, 2016 against seven members of the Company's Board of Directors, a former officer, and a former employee.
+All of the complaints track many of the same factual allegations as have been made in the above-described federal securities class action.
+They allege that the defendant-directors and/or officer breached their fiduciary duties by failing to adopt adequate internal controls for the Company, by approving false and misleading statements issued by the Company, by causing the Company to violate generally accepted accounting principles and SEC regulations, by engaging in or approving alleged insider trading, and by permitting the Company's primary product to contain illegal amounts of lead.
+The complaints also allege claims for insider trading and/or unjust enrichment.
+The complaints seek damages, disgorgement, an award of attorneys' fees and other expenses, and an order compelling changes to the Company's corporate governance and internal procedures.
+In 2015, the defendants moved to dismiss the Consolidated Actions, or in the alternative, to stay the Consolidated Actions Pending resolution of the Beaver County Employees' Retirement Fund action described above.
+Subsequently, upon agreement of the parties, the Court entered an Order staying the Consolidated Actions.
+Recently the Company moved to dismiss the newly-filed Third Action, or in the alternative, to stay the Third Action until res